If you’ve ever bought something online (that’s most of us!), you’re probably familiar with the checkout process:

 With Registration Magic, you can add as many extra custom form fields to the WooCommerce registration form as your heart desires.
 Whether you want to find out where your visitors found your store, get more demographic data, or collect anything else…Registration Magic can help.

-Important Update (Aug 10, 2017): Our newly launched MagicWidgets are now part of WooCommerce integration.
-MagicWidgets are informational snippets that you can add to your WooCommerce forms.
+Our Read only fields are also part of WooCommerce integration.
+Read only fields are informational snippets that you can add to your WooCommerce forms.
 It is a unique new system that displays extra layer of information, animations or dynamic data to your users while they fill up the form.
-You can add the MagicWidgets from the ‘Add Widget’ section of RegistrationMagic’s Field Manager.
+You can add the read only fields from the ‘Add Fields’ section of RegistrationMagic’s Field Manager.